 Try some of these tips to make your child’s daily brushing routine enjoyable.

-- To get your child excited about brushing their teeth, choose a fun toothbrush with their favourite character on it, or in their favourite colour.
+Choose a fun toothbrush with your child’s favourite character on it, or in their favourite colour.
 Or let your child choose it themselves.